Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

   - Choose category and tag created previously
   - Confirm your storage Datastore is compatible

-Then run the following command to scale to 2 worker nodes and apply a default storage class that uses the CNS provisioner to the cluster.
+Then run the following command to scale to 2 worker nodes that uses the CNS provisioner to the cluster.

 ```bash
 ./scripts/03-post-deploy-mgmt-cluster.sh